 There is a range of opportunities out there for basic-level skills.

-So don’t feel you have to be highly skilled to begin freelancing, whether as a side hustle or on a full-time basis.
-Virtual Assistants are becoming a popular service with basic admin tasks and social media management.
+So, you don’t need to be highly skilled to begin freelancing, whether as a side hustle or full-time.
+Virtual assistants are becoming a popular service for basic admin tasks and social media management.

-It’s a flexible service to offer and is in high demand with many people starting online businesses now.
+It’s a flexible service and is in high demand, with many people starting online businesses now.

 2. Create A Brand To Become A Freelancer

 Once you’ve decided to go freelance, start getting your name out there.
 Creating a logo and inventing a name for your freelance business are steps involved in this process.
-It’s important to make your brand one that communicates your specific service.
-Something that has certain characteristics, and colours, for example, that makes your audience think of you.
+It’s important to make your brand one that communicates your specific service—something with certain characteristics and colours, for example, that makes your audience think of you.

 Through your branding, make it clear what your brand is about.
-You may want a tagline to assist your logo.
-There are free logo-makers that allow you to design your brand’s logo and customise your logo.
+You may want a tagline to accompany your logo.
+There are free logo makers that allow you to design and customise your logo.

 3. Practice Makes Perfect